An Asymptotic for the Number of Solutions to Linear Equations in Prime Numbers from Specified Chebotarev Classes: Approximation of

 \begin{prop} Fix a number field $L$ of degree $d$ and a Grossencharacter $\xi$.
 Let $X\geq 0$ be a real number.
 Let $\alpha$ be a real number with a rational approximation of denominator $q$ where $XB^{-1}>q>B$ for some $B>0.$ Then $F_{L,\xi,X}(\alpha)$ is

 Where the asymptotic constant may depend on $L$ and $\xi$, but not on $X,q,B$ or $\alpha$. \end{prop}

 Note that a bound for $F_{L,\xi,X}(\alpha)$ is already known for the case when $L/\Q$ is abelian.
-In \cite{ExpSumsOverPrimesInArithmeticProgressions}, they prove bounds on exponential sums over primes in an arithmetic progression.
-By Class Field Theory, this is clearly equivalent to proving bounds on $F$ (or more precisely, $G$) when $L$ is abelian over $\Q$.
+In \cite{ExpSumsOverPrimesInArithmeticProgressions}, bounds are established for exponential sums over primes in an arithmetic progression.
+By Theorem \ref{CFTTheorem}, this is equivalent to proving bounds on $F$ (or more precisely, $G$) when $L$ is abelian over $\Q$.
 Proposition \ref{FBoundRoughProp} can be thought of as a generalization of this result.

 \begin{proof} Our proof is along the same lines as Theorem 13.6 of \cite{IK}.
 We first note that the suitable generalization of Equation (13.39) of \cite{IK} still applies.
 Letting $y=z=X^{2/5}$ ($y$ and $z$ are variables used in (13.39) of \cite{IK}), we find that $F_{L,\xi,X}(\alpha)$ equals